fangdreth/MBAACC-Extended-Training-Mode/README.md

 + Specific situations can cause the configured reversal to repeat
 + Some of the enemy reversals are the wrong moves.
 PLEASE LET ME KNOW IF YOU FIND ONE.
 + ALL GUARD COMBO setting does not behave correctly with Ex Guard
++ Heat reversal on hisui and kohaku
++ Randomlf 1f slow reversals
++ Some situations like wallbounce prevent bursting

 # FAQ